seastan/lotr-lcg-set-generator/README.md

 OCTGN `.o8d` files are generated automatically for each scenario detected on `Quest` and `Nightmare` cards.
 By default, the deck includes all cards, which share both the set and encounter set from the "parent" `Quest` or `Nightmare` card (including encounter sets from `Additional Encounter Sets` column).
-All `Quest`, `Nightmare` and `Campaign` cards are put into `Quest` section, all `Rules` cards are put into `Setup` section and all encounter cards are put into `Encounter` section.
+All `Quest`, `Nightmare`, and `Campaign` cards are put into `Quest` section, all `Rules` cards are put into `Setup` section and all encounter cards are put into `Encounter` section.
-File name of the deck is the same as `Adventure` value (`Quest` cards) or `Name` value (`Nightmare` cards) with all spaces replaced with `-`.
-Easy mode version is generated automatically, if any card included in the deck has different quantity for the normal and easy modes.
+Filename of the deck is the same as `Adventure` value (`Quest` cards) or `Name` value (`Nightmare` cards) with all spaces replaced with `-`.
+Easy mode version is generated automatically if any card included in the deck has a different quantity for the normal and easy modes.

 To adjust the deck, you need to describe the rules in `Deck Rules` column (for a corresponding `Quest` or `Nightmare` card).
 The rules are separated by a line break.
-If you want to create several decks for the same scenario (for example, a normal and a campaign deck), describe the rules for each of the deck and separate them using an additional empty line.
+If you want to create several decks for the same scenario (for example, a normal and a campaign deck), describe the rules for each of the decks and separate them using an additional empty line.
 For example:

 ```